Healthy Homes Assessment Napier

 Napier Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory to all Napier and New Zealand rental houses where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is a requirement in all Napier and New Zealand rental homes where it is reasonably practicable to install.

-• A Healthy Homes Intent to Comply Statement along with an Insulation Declaration and an Insurance Statement must be included with any renewed, new or modified tenancy agreement.
+• A Healthy Homes Statement of Intent to Comply along with an Insulation Declaration and an Insurance Statement must be included with any renewed, new or varied tenancy agreement.

-• Property managers and landlords must keep records of their conformance with each Healthy Homes Standard that apply or will be applied during the tenure of the rental property.
+• Property managers and landlords have to keep records that demonstrate compliance with all Healthy Homes Standard that apply or will be applied during the tenure of the rental property.

 Starting 1 July 2021

-• Private landlords and property managers have to make sure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.
+• Property managers and private landlords should ensure their rental properties conform according to Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenancy.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All the boarding houses (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.

-• All houses that are rented out through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All households that are rented out by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes